 California allows up to two years to file a personal injury lawsuit.
 Most of the time, the law is meant to be interpreted as “two years from the date the injury occurred,” but in some cases, the extent of the injuries take time to manifest, or the negligent acts / parties are initially unknown.
 It is free to speak with a personal injury attorney in Los Angeles, so the sooner the better!
 You will need to sign a release form that allows the lawyer access to your medical records, police reports, and other information related to the case.

 Step 2: File a lawsuit.

 If the Salamati Firm’s personal injury lawyers feel you have a substantial case, we’ll agree to represent you and you’ll have the option to sign a contract with us that spells out what legal fees are owed if we secure a successful settlement or jury verdict on your behalf.
 We formally submit a complaint on your behalf and the judge will issue a summons to inform the other party of the litigation proceedings.
 The defendants have up to 30 days to respond to your complaint.
 They may admit to negligence, deny any wrongdoing, or argue there is insufficient evidence.
 Nearly a third of defendants never respond.
 In rare instances, a counterclaim may be filed against the plaintiff.
 All of this must be sorted out by the judge.

 Step 3: Begin fact-finding and discovery.

 Discovery may include written interrogations, sworn statements, requests for information, and the assembly of medical records, police reports, and other documents pertaining to the case.
 Through more than a decade of fighting on behalf of injured plaintiffs, we know the right questions to ask to get the information we need and poke holes in any possible defense.

 Step 4: Hear motions to resolve before trial.

-Summary judgements dismissing the case can come from the bench in the earliest stages of litigation if there is:
+Summary judgments dismissing the case can come from the bench in the earliest stages of litigation if there is:

 - Lack of subject matter